 - Go to a safe location

-- If the assailant is a USC student, you can also make a report to USC Student Judicial Affairs and Community Standards (213-821-7373).
+- If the assailant is a USC student, you can also make an official report to USC Student Judicial Affairs and Community Standards (213-821-7373).

 - Preserve all physical evidence of the assault, even if you are unsure whether you want to report the crime.
 Do not shower, bathe, douche, eat, drink, wash your hands or brush your teeth until after you have had a medical examination.
 Save all clothing that you were wearing at the time of the assault and bring them and any other potential evidence to the medical exam.
 Place each item of clothing in a separate paper bag.
 Do not use plastic bags.
 Do not clean or disturb the area where the assault occurred.